 Broadly, my research interests are focused on individual characteristics that contribute to the most severe forms of aggression, violence, and antisocial behavior, from a developmental psychopathology perspective.
 Specifically, my main focus so far has revolved around the role of emotion, emotion regulation, and personality pathology (mainly psychopathy).
 More specifically, my current research projects are aimed at: 1) untangling different emotion regulation processes and their relations with psychopathic traits and aggressive behavior; 2) elucidating the intertwined roles of emotion, cognition, and motivation in psychopathy and antisocial behavior; 3) examining the developmental trajectories of self-and emotion regulation, and their relations to psychopathic traits and deviant behavior in juvenile and adult offenders.
 A transversal focus of my research consists also in the conceptualization and assessment of psychopathic personality in youth and adults.

 At Tilburg University, I am the coordinator of the Forensic Psychology major of the bachelor's program in psychology and the coordinator of the internal traineeships for the research master's Individual Differences and Assessment.
 I coordinate and teach the bachelor's courses Psychological Assessment and Criminality, Cognition, and Personality , and I am the coordinator of the Internal Traineeships for the Research Master Individual Differences and Assessment.
-I also teach guest lectures on the treatment of antisocial personality disorders and psychopathy in the master's course Forensic Treatment and Care Programs.
-Furthermore, I regularly supervise 5+ bachelor's and/or master's thesis students of the Clinical Forensic Psychology track.
+I also teach guest lectures on personality disroders in the bachelor's course Personality Psychology, and on the treatment of antisocial personality disorders and psychopathy in the master's course Forensic Treatment and Care Programs.
+Furthermore, I regularly supervise 5+ bachelor's and/or master's thesis students of the Forensic Psychology track.

 Collaborating is one of the most exciting parts of my job, and I am always keen to establish and nurture collaborations with colleagues and friends from around the world.
 I favor long-term collaborations over short-term ones, and I am grateful for the opportunity to have collaborated with peers and more senior colleagues from Italy, the Netherlands, the United Kingdom, Israel, New Zealand, Canada, and the United States.
 In my scholarly work, I have a strong sense of mission to reach a broader audience of practitioners, policy-makers, and the general public.